 Not getting the nutrition your body needs, or feeling unsure about how to eat and worrying excessively about nutrition

-Although we don't need to over obsess over every morsel of food that crosses our lips, understanding the basics of how to build a balanced plate and get the nutrients we need is very important.
-The human body didn't evolve on a vegan diet, so this means that we do need to pay attention to our general nutritional needs until it becomes second nature.
-On the other hand, there is no need to overly worry or feel anxious or obsess over nutrients.
-My favorite resource as I mentioned is The Plant Plate, created by registered dietitian nutritionist Virginia Messina.
-Following some very simple guidelines that don't require counting or measuring, can ensure that your body is getting the nutrients it needs to be healthy and also happy and balanced, leaving nutrition anxiety or worry aside.
+There is no need to overly worry or feel anxious or obsess over these nutrients and measuring or weighing our food.
+My favorite resource as I mentioned is The Vegan for Life Food Guide, created by registered dietitian nutritionists Virginia Messina and Jack Norris.
+Following some very simple guidelines, can ensure that your body is getting the nutrients it needs to be healthy and also happy and balanced, leaving nutrition anxiety or worry aside.

 Some tips:

-- Get regular blood work done to check for nutrient levels, and supplement when needed.
+• Get regular blood work done to check for nutrient levels, and supplement when needed.

 Not getting a good source of DHA and EPA (omega 3 fatty acids)